rvrnjn594/becoming-a-data-scientist/module-1/01-what-is-data-science/04-structured-vs-semi-structured-vs-unstructured-data.md

 - Image
 - Video
 - Speech
 - Email or any article as seen below
+   Quantum computing uses quantum-mechanical phenomena such as superposition and entanglement, to perform computation.
+   A quantum computer performs such computation, which can be implemented theoretically or physically.
+There are currently two main approaches to physically implementing a quantum computer: analog and digital.

+  Analog approaches are further divided into quantum simulation, quantum annealing, and adiabatic quantum computation.

 - Any webpage